ryanhellyer/login_package_demo/README.md

-# Laravel Login Package Demo
+# Laravel Login Package Demo Liuba

 This is a demo package that extracts the authentication controllers from a Laravel application.